 that have been created by statute or by a state agency,

 and preparing certificates of assessment and estoppel certificates,

 of assessment and estoppel certificates,

 Negotiating monetary or performance terms of a contract subject to

 Drafting pre-arbitration demands,

 Coordinating or performing maintenance

-for real or personal property and other related routine services involved in the operation of a community association, and
+for real or personal property and other related routine services involved in the operation of a community association,

-with the association’s governing documents and the requirements of law as necessary to perform such practices.
+governing documents and the requirements of law as necessary to perform such practices.

 All CAM's must satisfactorily complete a minimum of 20 hours of